 During the first six years of the 1920s, high levels of electrical noise continued to plague reception at Auckland Radio.
 Fortunately, Awanui Radio near Kaitaia was able to receive signals and transmit messages via landline telegraph to Auckland.

-GH Robins became manager during the 1920s (date unknown).
+GH (or possibly GU?)
+Robins became manager during the early 1920s.1

 The wireless station was relocated to a room on the first floor of the CPO, adjoining the Telegraph Office.